yash-suryarao/DevOps-Notes/5-Docker.md

 Docker uses a __client-server architecture__ to manage and run containers.
 The __Docker client__ talks to the __Docker daemon__, which does the heavy lifting od buiding, running, and distributing your Docker containers.
 The Docker client and daemon can run on the same system, or we can connect a Docker client to a remote Docker daemon.
 The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
 Another Docker client is Docker Compose, that lets you work with applications consisting of a set of containers.

 ### 1. Docker Client:
+* The Docker client (docker) is a command-line interface (CLI) or (GUI) that allows users to interact with Docker.
+It's used to manage Docker containers, images, networks, volumes, and other Docker objects.
+The Docker client can communicate with more than one daemon.
+* It sends commands to the Docker daemon to perform various tasks.

+### 2. Docker Daemon:
+* The Docker daemon is a background process that manages Docker containers on a host system.
+* It listens for Docker API requests and takes care of building, running, and managing containers

+### 3. Docker Registry:
+* Docker images can be stored and shared through Docker registries.
+* A Docker registry is a repository for Docker images, and it can be public (like Docker Hub) or private.

+## 4. Docker Hub:
+* Docker Hub is a cloud-based registry service provided by Docker, where users can find, share, and store Docker images.
+* It serves as a central repository for Docker images.